Thiago-dFB/RollbackShooter/README.md

 - As part of the argument that rollback networking had real use in online action games besides fighting games, GGPO, a library planned around being applied to conventional 2D fighting games, was applied as-is in a third-person shooter.
 - The game was designed with a concise ruleset, focused on showing rollback's biggest strengths over other methods that can result in:
     - "lying" about your or your opponent's real position, such as client-server and dead reckoning;
-    - negatively affecting your capability to react in time, such as lockstep and delay-based (lockstep with input delay).
+    - negatively affecting your capability to react on time, such as lockstep and delay-based (lockstep with input delay).
-- As a side effect of determinism, a replay feature was as simple as storing input data as soon as each peer confirmed their inputs for each frame.
+- As a side effect of determinism, a replay feature was as simple as storing input data as soon as each peer confirms their inputs for each frame.
 - Tying into the application of rollback into more advanced games, particle corrections for sharp game state changes upon rollback were implemented, albeit through crude heuristics, such as spatial and temporal proximity.
 - Due to unconclusive research on how cross-platform determinism can be achieved even with floating point at the time of writing the thesis, a fixed point math library was used instead, gravely diminishing maximum decimal values that could be used.